 Bradley International Airport.
 Bradley International Airport, located in Windsor Locks, Connecticut, is owned and operated by the Connecticut Airport Authority ("CAA"), a quasi-public authority of the State.
 The General Assembly authorized the issuance of revenue bonds for improvements at Bradley International Airport payable from all or a portion of the revenues generated at the Airport.
-As of February 1, 2020, there were \$94.6 million of Bradley International Airport Revenue Refunding Bonds outstanding.
+As of November 1, 2020, there were \$86.8 million of Bradley International Airport Revenue Refunding Bonds outstanding.
 In addition, the State is a party to certain interest rate swap agreements with respect to certain of these bonds.
 Any obligations of the State under the interest rate swap agreements are payable from all or a portion of the revenues generated at the Airport.
 See Quasi-Public Agencies - Connecticut Airport Authority ("CAA").

 Additional special obligation bonds to finance self-sustaining special facilities at Bradley International Airport payable solely from the revenues derived from such special facilities were authorized in 1993.
-In March 2000 the State issued \$53.8 million Bradley International Airport Special Obligation Parking Revenue Bonds to finance the construction of a five story parking garage facility at the airport and as of February 1, 2020, \$19.2 million of such bonds were outstanding.
+In March 2000 the State issued \$53.8 million Bradley International Airport Special Obligation Parking Revenue Bonds to finance the construction of a five story parking garage facility at the airport and as of August 3, 2020, such bonds were no longer outstanding.

 State Revolving Fund ("SRF").
-The General Assembly has authorized the issue of revenue bonds for the purpose of funding various State and federally mandated water pollution control and drinking water projects for up to \$3,884.1 million, of which \$2,466.6 million have been issued.
+The General Assembly has authorized the issue of revenue bonds for the purpose of funding various State and federally mandated water pollution control and drinking water projects for up to \$3,968.1 million, of which \$2,466.6 million have been issued.
 The revenue bonds are payable solely from the revenues or other receipts, funds or moneys of the SRF.
-The proceeds of the revenue bonds are loaned primarily to Connecticut municipalities and public water systems to finance water pollution control and drinking water improvements, and the loan repayments by the municipalities and public water systems secure the revenue bonds.
-The loan obligations of the municipalities and public water systems are secured by either the full faith and credit of each such entity, or the revenues and other funds of a municipal sewer or public water system.
-As of February 1, 2020, \$1,055.0 million revenue bonds were outstanding (including refunding bonds).
+The proceeds of the revenue bonds are loaned primarily to Connecticut municipalities and public water systems to finance water pollution control and drinking water improvements, and the loan repayments by the municipalities and public water systems are secured by either the full faith and credit of each such entity, or the revenues and other funds of a municipal sewer or public water system.
+As of November 1, 2020, \$1,013.1 million revenue bonds were outstanding (including refunding bonds).

 Unemployment Compensation.
 The State pays unemployment compensation benefits from the State's Unemployment Compensation Fund, which is funded by unemployment compensation taxes collected from employers.
 To fund possible shortfalls, the State may borrow from the Federal Unemployment Trust Fund or issue revenue bonds payable from such sources in an aggregate amount outstanding at any time not in excess of \$1.0 billion, plus amounts for certain reserves and costs of issuance.
-Given the recent increase in unemployment claims, the State anticipates borrowing from the Federal Government to cover unemployment compensation benefits.
+At the end of August 2020, the State began borrowing from the Federal Government to cover unemployment compensation benefits through the month of December 2020.